serverless/serverless/docs/providers/aws/cli-reference/package.md

 - `--stage` or `-s` The stage in your service that you want to deploy to.
 - `--region` or `-r` The region in that stage that you want to deploy to.
 - `--package` or `-p` path to the custom packaging directory you want.
+- `--aws-s3-accelerate` Enables S3 Transfer Acceleration making uploading artifacts much faster.
+You can read more about it [here](http://docs.aws.amazon.com/AmazonS3/latest/dev/transfer-acceleration.html).
+It requires additional `s3:PutAccelerateConfiguration` permissions. **Note: When using Transfer Acceleration, additional data transfer charges may apply.**

 ## Examples